SebasSBM/shogi_reader/README.md

 	  2- P-7f  P-4d
 	  3- P-2f  S-4b

 ...among other possible list structures.
-It would be good that the algorythm was more flexible with this, implementing several different regexps to gather the data instead of just one.
+It would be good that the algorithm was more flexible with this, implementing several different regexps to gather the data instead of just one.

 *2*- <b>Shogi rules are not fully implemented.</b>
-  The algorythm that processes every move looks for the movement that every kind of piece has, but it overlooks the pieces that are in the way to the target coords.
+  The algorithm that processes every move looks for the movement that every kind of piece has, but it overlooks the pieces that are in the way to the target coords.
 So, new conditionals must be implemented to check if there are pieces in the middle that are blocking the way.
 And, if they are, and no other piece can make the move, an exception should be thrown telling that the notation is incorrect.
 In addition, it also overlooks any limitation about dropping captured pieces, then conditionals to prevent "funny" piece drops should also be implemented.
 And I also should implement conditionals to detect illegal checkmates- checkmating with a pawn drop.
 As I explain in the 3rd point, I haven't begun to prepare exception handling yet.

 *3*- <b>The program doesn't handle potential exceptions that may occurr if the game notation was incorrect nor other stuff.</b>